ShayanChk/Bike-Buyers/README.md

 ## Visuals Overview

-### Demographic Breakdown
-The "Demographics" section provides visualizations showing the distribution of bike buyers by age, gender, income, and marital status.

-#### Features:
 - **Age Distribution**: Histogram showing the age range of customers.
 - **Gender Ratio**: Pie chart displaying the proportion of male and female customers.
 - **Income Levels**: Bar chart depicting the income distribution.